-- (1) Perreault, Cannon, and McCarthy, Essentials of Marketing, 13th Edition, McGraw Hill/Irwin Special softcover version is available at the bookstore, but any 13th edition printing is acceptable - (2) Cases and SABRE Manual available through Wharton Reprographics/Study.net
+- (1) Armstrong & Kotler, Marketing: An Introduction, 12th Edition, Pearson Student value edition available at bookstore, but any 12th edition is acceptable - (2) Cases and SABRE Manual available on Study.net

 Marketing 101 Canvas room

 There will be a Canvas site set up for this course.
 Available at the Canvas will be copies of the lecture slides, SABRE-related materials and online resources, administrative documents, and other materials relevant for the course.
 In addition, each TA will have a folder assigned to his or her recitations to cover specific recitation materials that they will use.